 These are the kind of words that connect with people.
 Think about what you say in an intake call – then write it down on your site.

 »» Learn how to write amazing copy for your website.

 4. Make sure your website works on all device

 More than 52% of all web traffic comes from mobile phones.
-When you add in tablets and other devices, that means that a minority percentage of people are actually looking at your site from their laptop or desktop (which is what you probably used to design it).
+When you add in tablets and other devices, that means that a minority percentage of people are actually looking at your site from their laptop, such as a huawei laptop, or desktop (which is what you probably used to design it).